Code-Institute-Submissions/marssaraiva-project1/README.md

     + Imagery:

-        - The images chosen were commissioned by the artist for use in social media websites and other marketing materials, including this website.
-They include a main image of a bust of the artist in a glow neon-pink with blue and pink background details.
-The image has a very dark grey background colour, which is used throughout the body of the website.
+        - The image chosen was commissioned by the artist for use in social media websites and other marketing materials, including this website.
+The image is that of a bust of the artist in a neon-pink glow outline with blue and pink background details.
+The image has a very dark grey background colour, which is used throughout the body of the website to create a seamless effect.
         - The bust image was used as a hero image.
         - Imagery is very important as it ties together with all marketing materials relating to the artist, including social media profiles and pages on services such as [Spotify](https://open.spotify.com/artist/7BrG3qmLmDp8B30dzd657d).

+        ---

+    + Responsiveness:

+        - The website design is minimalist by nature, so I wanted to keep the design fairly similar for different device sizes.
+        - The main difference between desktop and mobile device design is the positioning of the

     ---